wheeyls/critical-css-server/README.md

 This server generates the critical path CSS for you.
 It is designed to sit alongside your production app, and prepare the critical CSS asynchronously.

-Builds can be started after each deploy, and a few minutes later, you'll be able to defer or asynchronously load blocking resources, and inline the critical portions for your page.
+Builds can be started after each deploy, and a few seconds later, you'll be able to defer or asynchronously load blocking resources, and inline the critical portions for your page.

 ## Install